Doxuno

 GOVERNING LAW

-This Agreement shall be governed by and construed in accordance with the laws of the State of California, without regard to its conflict of laws principles.
+This Agreement shall be governed by and construed in accordance with the laws of the State of California, without regard to its conflict-of-laws principles.
+The Parties acknowledge that Cal.
+Lab.
+Code §925 voids any provision requiring a California employee to adjudicate outside California or depriving the employee of California substantive protection.

 ENTIRE AGREEMENT

 This Agreement constitutes the entire agreement between the Parties and supersedes all prior negotiations, representations, warranties, commitments, offers, contracts, and writings, whether written or oral, relating to the subject matter hereof.
-No modification, amendment, or waiver of any provision of this Agreement shall be effective unless made in writing and signed by both Parties.
-If any provision of this Agreement is held to be invalid or unenforceable, the remaining provisions shall continue in full force and effect.
+No modification, amendment, or waiver of any provision shall be effective unless made in writing and signed by both Parties.
+If any provision is held invalid or unenforceable, the remaining provisions shall continue in full force and effect.

 EMPLOYER